eeue56/json-to-elm/README.md

 `create_decoder` takes a type alias as a string, along with a prefix to use for custom decoders, and if the encoded fields have snakecase or not, and generates just the decoder for that type alias

+`create_encoder` takes a type alias as a string, along with a prefix to use for custom encoders, and if the encoded fields have snakecase or not, and generates just the encoder for that type alias

 ## Example:

 ```python